Geekfish/obsidian-garden/src/site/notes/All Notes/Cat Care Guide.md

 ☀️ **Morning:** 1 sachet of wet food each
 🌙 **Evening**: 1/2 sachet of wet food each + dry food

+🤢 To avoid things getting super stinky in the summer, rinse the sachets with water before throwing away (under the sink).
+Throw the bag away at the end of the week even if it's not full.

-TODO: measuring + plates
+TODO: measuring dry food + plates
 ## Medical

 ### Milo's leg
 A moth made the unfortunate decision to fly into our flat one night at 3am.
-Milo, in an attempt to eat the intruder, cut his hind right leg.
+Milo, attempting to eat the intruder, cut his hind right leg.
 This should heal just fine, but here's a pic for reference, in case there is some complication.
 ![IMG20240608165017(1).png|400](/img/user/Files/IMG20240608165017(1).png)